-‘The Walking Dead Season 9: New Cast Member Plays A Deaf Character
+‘The Walking Dead’ Season 9: New Cast Member Plays A Deaf Character

 According to Deadline, Lauren Ridloff, who is deaf herself, will play a character called Connie.
 For those fans who also get their undead fix from the original source for AMC’s The Walking Dead — the comic books written by Robert Kirkman — this name is a familiar one.
 A character called Connie does appear in the comic book series.
 However, this character is not deaf.
 But, as Deadline points out, making a new character deaf in the TV series will add a chilling element not yet seen before.

 According to the comic book series, Connie is introduced along with another character called Magna.
-They are first discovered in the Washington D.C. area and soon join with Rick’s group and stay at Alexandria.
+They are first discovered in the Washington, D.C., area and soon join with Rick’s group and stay at Alexandria.

 With the way Season 8 of The Walking Dead is heading, it is possible this storyline from the comics will play out in much the same way in Season 9.
 However, as the Express points out, with the introduction of Connie, there is also the likelihood of a storyline that sees the possible death of a much-loved character in the TV series.

 With the introduction of Magna’s group in the comic book series, Andrea loses her life.
-While this means nothing in the TV series since Andrea is now a long-dead character.
-However, as comic fans have pointed out, Michonne seems to have filled the role Andrea did in the comic book series who didn’t die at the same point as she did in the TV series.
+While this means nothing in the TV series since Andrea is now a long-dead character, as comic fans have pointed out, Michonne seems to have filled the role Andrea did in the comic book series who didn’t die at the same point as she did in the TV series.
 Instead, Andrea went on to become involved with Rick Grimes, much in the way Michonne has in the TV series.
 Therefore, fans are now speculating that if Magna’s group arrives in Season 9 of The Walking Dead, it will mean that Michonne will die.

 However, since the TV series has regularly diverged away from the comics, fans will just have to tune into Season 9 of The Walking Dead to find out more.